 Shuck your own oysters

 This is the spot that sold me on the Bay Area.
 Located right on Tomales Bay, about an hour and a half north of San Francisco, it’s a great way to end a day in the Point Reyes area.
-The best thing to do is buy a bag of oysters, don some gloves, and shuck them yourself while watching the sunset.
-Reward your hard work with some of their barbecued oysters, which are delicious.
+The best thing to do is buy a dozen oysters and eat them while watching the sunset.
+Don’t skip some of their barbecued oysters, which are delicious.